Chew Stoke: Education

 Chew Stoke Church of England Voluntary Aided Primary School serves the village itself and surrounding villages in the Chew Valley.
-It is a Church of England voluntary controlled school linked with the St. Andrew's parish church.
+It is a voluntary controlled school affiliated with the Church of England and linked with the St. Andrew's parish church.
 It has about 170 pupils between 4 and 11 years old.
 After the age of 11, most pupils attend Chew Valley School.

 The school was founded as a charity in 1718 making it one of the oldest schools in Somerset.
 Its original buildings were demolished in 1858 and replaced with new ones to designs by S.B.
 Gabriel that are now Grade II listed.
 The school bell was donated by the Bilbie family of bell founders based in the village.
 Additional classrooms were built in 1926, and further alterations and extensions were built in 1970, 1995 and 2001.

 In July 2018, the school celebrated its 300th birthday making it one of the oldest state schools in England.
 A service was held at St Andrew's Church led by the Bishop of Taunton – The Right Reverend Ruth Worsley, and was followed by a tea party at the school, and the planting of a time capsule.